goshevs/pchained/README.md

 **Critical changes**

-The most recent release, `pchained` v.1.0, unifies model definition for imputed variables, scales or stand-alone dependent variables, and simplifies syntax while providing a much greater degree of flexibility in model specification.
+This release of `pchained` unifies model definition for imputed variables, scales or stand-alone dependent variables, and simplifies syntax while providing a much greater degree of flexibility in model specification.

 This version of `pchained` is **not backward compatible** and therefore old code has to be updated to the new syntax to ensure proper operation.